 Students who need to stay on campus during these times must live in one of the 10-month buildings.
 International students, athletes, and residents who will student teach during the spring semester are strongly encouraged to sign up for one of these halls.
-Those students who stay during the winter break will be charged a weekly rate.
+Those students who stay during the winter break will be charged a daily rate.
 There is no extra charge to stay during spring break.
 Overnight guests are not permitted during breaks.
 The 10-month halls are:

 A student with a disability can submit a request for alternate housing arrangements.
 (Wheelchair accessible rooms, audible alarms, etc.)

-1) A letter from the student outlining the reason for the request.
+- A letter from the student outlining the reason for the request.

-In general, a diagnosis of ADHD, learning disability, or anxiety/depression (in and of themselves) is not sufficient grounds for obtaining an alternate housing arrangement.
+In general, a diagnosis of ADHD, learning disability, or anxiety/depression (in and of themselves) are not sufficient grounds for obtaining an alternate housing arrangement.

-Student will be notified via email (Hawkmail address) of the Housing Review Committee's decision.
+Students will be notified via email (Hawkmail address) of the Housing Review Committee's decision.